Sottti/Watch/README.md

 Execute the next gradle tasks from the terminal.

-For executing all unit --> `gradlew testLiveDebugUnitTest`
+For executing all unit tests --> `gradlew testLiveDebugUnitTest`

 For executing all android tests --> `gradlew connectedLiveDebugAndroidTest --no-parallel`